Is the Keto Diet Bad for You?

 It may trigger disordered eating.

 Keto is pretty much a no-go for those who are prone to disordered eating.
-"Being on such a restrictive diet can quickly turn obsessive and if you're prone to disordered eating, this can be even more dangerous," Turoff says.
+"Being on such a restrictive diet can quickly turn obsessive and if you're prone to disordered eating, this can be even more dangerous," says Turoff.
 To be fair, this isn't exclusive to the keto diet, but it applies to any eating style that restricts entire food groups.

 Even if you don't have a history with eating disorders, keto can still leave some people (although certainly not everyone!) with negative feelings around food.
-"For the vast majority of people, keto is not sustainable, meaning they don't stick with it for more than a few months," Brown says.
+"For the vast majority of people, keto is not sustainable, meaning they don't stick with it for more than a few months," says Brown.
 "Not 'succeeding' with this diet and returning to one's usual eating habits can trigger feelings of guilt and failure."
 Those two feelings can actually trigger disordered eating in some people in the worst-case scenario, says Brown.
-(See also: We Seriously Need to Stop Thinking of Foods As "Good" and "Bad")
+(Also, We Seriously Need to Stop Thinking of Foods As "Good" and "Bad")

 It can be emotionally exhausting.

-Eating in a restrictive way can be socially isolating, Brown says.
+Is you're still wondering if the keto diet is bad, consider what it does to your social life.
+Eating in a restrictive way can be socially isolating, says Brown.
 "You may avoid parties and other gatherings because you may worry about what food will be available for you, or even what foods may tempt you.
 Having to plan and control what you are eating so closely may lead to increased anxiety and stress.
 And who doesn't want to enjoy a beer with a friend or a piece of cake on your birthday?"
 As you probably know, emotional well-being and physical health are closely linked, which is all the more reason to choose foods that make you feel good both mentally and physically.
 If keto does that for you, great!
 But if it doesn't, know you're not alone.